YuriiM/PythonFirstApp/README.md

 My First Python Application (ITBS)
 ====================================

-The openshift skeleton powered by lrivallain.
+The OpenShift skeleton for Django 1.7 and Python 3.x created by lrivallain.